- View as map

 Discover the many variations of wildlife species that live on the River Nore and the Little Arrigle River and check out the special area of conservation on the river bank.

-Sheep dog demonstration with sheep or geese is a fun and fascinating event to watch as it shows man and dog work together as one – herding.
+Sheep dog demonstration with sheep is a fun and fascinating event to watch as it shows man and dog work together as one – herding.

 Wild salmon and wild brown trout fishing are also on offer for the more experienced fishermen.